Jean-François Lyotard: The collapse of the "grand narrative" and "language-games"

-Most famously, in La Condition postmoderne: Rapport sur le savoir (The Postmodern Condition: A Report on Knowledge) (1979), he proposes what he calls an extreme simplification of the "postmodern" as an 'incredulity towards meta-narratives'.
+In La Condition postmoderne: Rapport sur le savoir (The Postmodern Condition: A Report on Knowledge) (1979), Lyotard proposes what he calls an extreme simplification of the "postmodern" as an 'incredulity towards meta-narratives'.
 These meta-narratives—sometimes 'grand narratives'—are grand, large-scale theories and philosophies of the world, such as the progress of history, the knowability of everything by science, and the possibility of absolute freedom.
 Lyotard argues that people have ceased to believe that narratives of this kind are adequate to represent and contain human multiplicity.
 He points out that no one seemed to agree on what, if anything, was real and everyone had their own perspective and story.
 People have become alert to difference, diversity, the incompatibility of human aspirations, beliefs, and desires, and for that reason postmodernity is characterized by an abundance of micronarratives.
 For this concept, Lyotard draws from the notion of "language-games" found in the work of Ludwig Wittgenstein.
 Lyotard notes that it is based on the mapping of society according to the concept of the language games.

 In Lyotard's works, the term "language games", sometimes also called "phrase regimens", denotes the multiplicity of communities of meaning, the innumerable and incommensurable separate systems in which meanings are produced and rules for their circulation are created.
-This involves, for example, an incredulity towards the metanarrative of human emancipation.

-That is, the story of how the human race has set itself free.
-That brings together the language game of science, the language game of human historical conflicts, and the language game of human qualities into the overall justification of the steady development of the human race in terms of wealth and moral well-being.
+This involves, for example, an incredulity towards the metanarrative of human emancipation, the story of how the human race has set itself free, bringing together the language game of science, the language game of human historical conflicts, and the language game of human qualities into the overall justification of the steady development of the human race in terms of wealth and moral well-being.

 According to this metanarrative, the justification of science is related to wealth and education.
 The development of history is seen as steady progress towards civilization or moral well-being.
 The language game of human passions, qualities and faults (cf. character flaws (narratives)), is seen as steadily shifting in favor of qualities and away from faults as science and historical developments help to conquer faults in favor of qualities.
 The point is that any event ought to be able to be understood in terms of the justifications of this metanarrative; anything that happens can be understood and judged according to the discourse of human emancipation.
 For example, for any new social, political or scientific revolution, people could ask themselves the question, "Is this revolution a step towards the greater well-being of the mass of human beings?"
 It should always be possible to answer this question in terms of the rules of justification of the metanarrative of human emancipation.